 The above-mentioned artists were French, from the Baroque period.
-However, their style depicted the classical ideals of the orderliness of composition and historical scenes often from the Bible, mythology, or history.
-Nicolas Poussin was highly regarded for his paintings of the above-mentioned subject matter, including his more rational approach to painting versus expressiveness and ostentatiousness seen in Baroque Art.
+However, their style depicted the classical ideals of the orderliness of composition and historical scenes often from the Bible, classical mythology, or history.
+Artists like Angelica Kauffmann clearly display these themes in their work.
+Nicolas Poussin, a famous French painter, was highly regarded for his paintings of the above-mentioned subject matter, including his more rational approach to painting versus the expressiveness and ostentatiousness seen in Baroque Art.

 Poussin’s art was also influenced by Hellenistic principles and he painted in a way where those who viewed it would receive a deeper meaning from the narrative portrayed.
 He influenced notable Neoclassical painters like Jacques-Louis David.